QMS for Beginners – A quick guide on where to Start, and what to do first

 - Files shared via chat can be connected directly to Projects

-- There is no loosing focus from external social media distractions
+- There is no losing focus from external social media distractions

 - No more time wasting on email ping-pong